-- Splogspot is a service maintaining a database of spam blogs.
-It mainly derives data from the blacklist that Pingoat pinging tool generates.
+- Splogspot is a service that maintains a database of spam blogs.
+It mainly derives data from the blacklist that the Pingoat pinging tool generates.
 Pingoat has automated software that can detect spam blogs.
-SplogSpot also accepts manual splog submissions, that are first reviewed and then added to the database.
+SplogSpot also accepts manual splog submissions, which are first reviewed and then added to the database.
 Submit a splog to splogspot.

 Another useful related resource is What Do You Do When Someone Steals Your Content